dario-bolli/nsg-lectures-lec_commnet-projects-2021-routing_project-group-85/assignment.md

 This wiki consists of three main parts, an assignment, a tutorial and a FAQ section.
 The assignment section contains:

-⋅⋅*General instructions about the project, including submission instructions.
+..*General instructions about the project, including submission instructions.

 ⋅⋅*An overview of the mini-Internet and the network you will configure.